 Ozeri green earth pans coating is made from safe materials that guarantee you won’t have to worry about inhaling harmful chemicals when frying and egg with this pan.

 The handles are silicon-coated and fit nicely in the palm of your hand.
-According to the manufacturer, Green as this is most important ever as it is well known
+The handles are made with a patented technology that allows them to keep it cool up to 400F

 Earth pans are heat resistant up to 480F.
 This means you can also use them in an oven as well as all types of stoves.
 A small potential con for these pans is that they don’t come with lids.
 If you want covers, you are going to have to buy the lids as optional parts.